Sleepaway Camp III: Teenage Wasteland: Special effects

+Music

+The film's score was composed by James Oliverio.
+The song "Sleepaway" (which plays over the end credits) was written and performed by John Altyn.
+The instruments used included a 1959 Gibson Les Paul Junior, a 1969 Fender Bassman 50-watt head, Yamaha keyboards, bass and cymbals (played by Altyn's engineer Bob Stander), and the LinnDrum drum machine (programmed by Stander).
+During the bridge, Altyn recorded voices saying, "Same ol' story," poking fun at the film's script.

 Releases

 Home media

 Sleepaway Camp III was released on VHS in the United States by Nelson Entertainment on December 15, 1989.

 The film has been released twice on DVD in the United States by Anchor Bay Entertainment, first in 2002 with a single DVD edition, as well as in the Sleepaway Camp Survival Kit.
-Both these releases are currently out of print.

 Anchor Bay Entertainment also released the title on DVD in the United Kingdom on 31 May 2004.

 Scream Factory, under license from MGM, released the film for the first time on Blu-ray, on June 9, 2015, along with Sleepaway Camp II: Unhappy Campers.

 Reception

 AllMovie gave the film a negative review, writing that Sleepaway Camp III: Teenage Wasteland is "cheaper, dumber, and more profoundly pointless, light years away from the imagination of the first film and an insult to Sleepaway Camp fans".

 The DVD review by William Harrison states that "Sleepaway Camp III: Teenage Wasteland runs on fumes despite some fun kills and another committed performance from Pamela Springsteen as murderous, transgender Angela Baker".

 Bryan Kluger of High-Def Digest, reviewed the Blu-ray version of the film.
 His final thoughts about the film was that "Sleepaway Camp III: Teenage Wasteland is quite the entertaining film", adding that, according to him, "it's funnier than the other films in the franchise, and, of course, bloodier".